derektb/jinx/docs/DOCS.md

   },

 // Assets with a "size" property will have their size
 //   explicitly defined.
 0 for a dimension will be `auto`.
 //   Useful for text assets!
   {
     name: "buzz",
     src: "buzz.png"
-    size: [200,0]   // in pix
+    size: [200,0]   // in px
   },

 // text type asset will render as an asset <div> with the
 //   contents of the "text" property rendered as HTML.
 //   ArtAsset with text is auto-detected as `type: "text"` {
     name: "lipsum",
     type: "text", // not strictly necessary
     text: "Lorem ipsum dolor sit <em>amet</em>."
   },

-// Animated Sprite assets will be covered in their
+// Animated Sprite assets covered in their
 //   own section further down.
   {
     name: "sprite",
     type: "sprite", // not strictly necessary
     sprite: { /* see below */ }
   }
 );

-p.art.path("panel-folder/")
-// ^ panel-specific sub-path for these art assets, added
-//   after jinx's rootArtPath and before asset's `src`
 ```

 Art asset names may not contain # characters, since they are reserved for instance control.
-Trying to define an art asset with # will throw an error.
+Trying to define an art asset with # in the name will throw an error.

 ### Art Asset Pathing